Tampa Child Custody Attorneys

 Compassionate Counsel for Families in Tampa, FL

-Our children are the most important parts of our lives.
+Our children are the most important part of our lives.
 In the uncertainty of divorce, it’s common for parents to feel overwhelmed with stress.
 While it can be difficult to navigate the emotional and sensitive nature of child custody disputes, pursuing a favorable outcome is essential to ensure your children end up in a living situation that is beneficial and healthy for their unique needs.

 At Robert Sparks Attorneys, our Tampa child custody lawyers have provided high-quality representation to families since 2019.
 Our firm has decades of collective experience safeguarding the rights of children and parents in Tampa.
-Whether you’re undergoing a contentious divorce or creating a parenting plan, our attorneys are focused on upholding stability in the lives of you and your loved ones.
+Whether you’re undergoing a high-conflict divorce or creating a parenting plan, our attorneys are focused on upholding stability in the lives of you and your loved ones.

 There are two primary types of child custody in Florida, including: